 Say 'yes' at the store

-You have probably encountered this request before: As the checkout lady rings up your purchases at the drugstore, she asks if you want to donate $1 to a charity ranging from cancer research to feeding hungry children.
+You have probably encountered this request before: As the checkout clerk rings up your purchases at the drugstore, he or she asks if you want to donate $1 to a charity ranging from cancer research to feeding hungry children.
 Next time you're asked, say yes.

 "These charitable donations help to provide much-needed health care services and to heighten awareness," says Walgreens spokesman Jim Cohn.